Submissions

 • State in the manuscript, if appropriate, that the research protocol employed was approved by the relevant institutional review boards (IRB) or ethics committees for human or animal experiments and that all human subjects provided appropriate informed consent.
 Again, this information might appear in the acknowledgments (if appropriate) or as a footnote/endnote.

-All submissions must be formatted in Microsoft Word (.doc or .docx).
-Documents should be submitted as a single file.
+All submissions must be formatted in Microsoft Word (.docx).
+We do not accept pdf files.
+Documents should be submitted as a single file, including appendices.

 If submissions include images or tables, authors should insert such materials in the body of the articles at the appropriate point.
 All images must be accompanied by a text description.
 To comply with the terms of the publisher's Crossref membership, Digital Object Identifiers (DOIs) must be included with references when they are available.
 To check for DOIs, you can use the Free DOI Lookup form on the Crossref website.